By Mike Bennighof, Ph.D.

 Romanian soldiers on the attack.
 Again.

 He lives in Birmingham, Alabama with his wife, three children and his dog, Leopold.
-Leopold barks at squirrels.
+Leopold resists revision.